ruotianluo/ImageCaptioning.pytorch/MODEL_ZOO.md

 # Models

 Results are on karpathy test split, beam size 5.
+The evaluated models are the checkpoint with the highest CIDEr on validation set.
 Without notice, the numbers shown are not selected.
 The scores are just used to verify if you are getting things right.
 If the scores you get is close to the number I give (it could be higher or lower), then it's ok.

 # Trained with Resnet101 feature: